tmcarey/15-466-f22-base5/README.md

-# (TODO: your game's title)
+# Graveyard Shift

-Author: (TODO: your name)
+Author: Thomas Carey

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: Walk around in a dark and spooky graveyard to find ghosts...

 Screen Shot: